We’re looking for experts, thought leaders, and highly sensitive people who have something big to say.

 Here are some article ideas we’re particularly interested in.
 However, we do consider articles on other topics — don’t be limited by these few!

-Are you a life coach, therapist, counselor, psychologist, or other mental health professional?
-Write an article describing a common problem your highly sensitive clients face.
-Why do HSPs struggle so much with this problem?
-What advice would you give them to cope?
+Are you a life coach, therapist, counselor, psychologist, mental health professional, or other expert in your field?
+Write compassionately about a common problem that your highly sensitive clients face.
+Why do HSPs in particular struggle with this problem?
+What is it like to experience this problem, and how does it negatively affect sensitive people’s lives?
+Finally, give expert advice to solve or overcome this problem.
+Check out examples of this prompt here and here.

-Write a list using one of the headlines below.
+Write a list using one of the headlines below (or something similar).
 Make sure to include a short introduction and conclusion.

 12 Things Highly Sensitive People Absolutely Hate